 Excel VBA Square Root (SQR) Function

 In VBA we have a built-in function called “SQR”, this function returns the square root for the given number provided in the input.
 Square Root function requires only one argument for its function i.e. Number.

 Below is the syntax of the SQR function.

 Number: For this argument, we need to supply the number for which we are trying to find the square root.
 The number could be a direct supply of number or number assigned to the variable, or a number with cell reference is valid.

-This function is available with both worksheet function as well as VBA function but in a worksheet, it is available as SQRT.
+This function is available with both worksheet functions as well as VBA function, but in a worksheet, it is available as SQRT.